PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 ## Consuming a Service

-In this recipe we are going to create a web application layerthat will consume our microservice.
+In this recipe we are going to create a web application layer that will consume our microservice.
 This is the API and client tier in our reference architecture depicted in the figure in the introduction to the chapter.

 We will be using the Express web framework to do this and also the Express Generator to create an application skeleton.